rosenbjerg/JsDataBindings/README.md

 `indexDomElement(htmlElement)`.
 This function is used to parse the data-bindings specified in the HTML, and create getter and setter functions for each binding property specified in the bindings.

-#### Attribute format
+### Attribute format
 The data-bindings are declared in the HTML data- attribute: `data-bindings`.
-Each binding each specified as with the name of a source property, a binding mode and the name a target property.
+Each binding is specified with the name of a source property, a binding mode and the name a target property.
-* The source property is the name of the getter/setter function created.
+* The **source property** is the name of the getter/setter function that will be created.
-* The binding mode can be one of three options:
+* The **binding mode** can be one of four options:
   * `->` 1-way
   * `<->` 2-way
   * `<-` 1-way to source
   * `-` Use default for HTMLElement type
-* The target property is the name of the property on the HTMLElement to bind to.
+* The **target property** is the name of the property on the HTMLElement to bind to.

 The target property can be omitted.